 New Position and Existing Position Evaluation

-Newly established regular positions shall be evaluated by the Human Resources Office of Compensation (Compensation Office) for the appropriate job grade and title.
+Newly established regular positions shall be evaluated by the Human Resources Office of Compensation (HR Compensation) for the appropriate job grade and title.

 Evaluation for Existing Positions